Welcome to our Chime scams warning in which we give you a heads up about a dangerous scam that is affecting people who are banking with Chime.

 Ensure you only use official Chime websites and social media profiles.
 Do not share personal information with unknown callers, do not click on links within messages, and report any suspicious activity immediately.

-If you have lost a significant amount of money to online scams, do not lose hope.
+If you have lost significant money to online scams, do not lose hope.
 We can help you recover your funds!